Uwe Krupp: Coaching career

 Krupp returned to his hometown team Kölner Haie and served as head coach starting 1 July 2011.
 One of his players on the Haie roster was his son Björn Krupp.
 Krupp was named best DEL coach of the 2012–13 season and inked a contract extension until 2017 in October 2013.
 Under his guidance, the team went to back-to-back DEL finals in 2013 and 2014.
 On 10 October 2014, Krupp, his assistants Brian McCutcheon and Ron Pasco as well as general manager Lance Nethery were sacked.
 In a statement, Kölner Haie CEO Peter Schönberger said the team needed a new direction.

 Krupp took over head-coaching duties at Eisbären Berlin in December 2014.
 He guided the team to a playoff-semifinal appearance in 2017 and to the finals in 2018.
 Krupp parted company with the Eisbären organization after the conclusion of the 2017–18 season, he was named head coach of Czech club HC Sparta Praha on May 2, 2018.
 He was released in late January 2020.
 At that time, the team was third in the Extraliga table, but had only won two points out of the six previous games.
 Earlier in the 2019–20 season, Sparta had been on the top of the Extraliga standings.
 On February 24, 2020, he returned to Kölner Haie for a second stint as head coach.

 On 14 January 2025, Krupp took over as head coach of HC Lugano in Switzerland's National League.

+On 7 May 2025, he became the new head coach of EV Landshut in Germany's DEL2.
+In his first season he guided the team to a playoff-quarterfinal appearance.